zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 { "person" => { "address" => { "city" => "New York" } } }
 ```

 The other structure is an Array.
-Normally Rails ignores duplicate parameter names, but if the parameter name ends with an empty set of square brackets `[]` then the parameters will be accumulated in an Array.
+Normally Zoisite ignores duplicate parameter names, but if the parameter name ends with an empty set of square brackets `[]` then the parameters will be accumulated in an Array.

 For example, if you want users to be able to input multiple phone numbers, you could place this in the form: